OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetSize(OcaMatrixCoordinate xSize, OcaMatrixCoordinate ySize)

         Sets the matrix size.
-The returned status indicates whether the operation was successful.
 This method will not be available for fixed-size matrices.

         This method has id ``3.4``.